You have an idea.

 9. Take Stock of Your Milestones

 It is crucial to take moments to look back at your journey and how far you have come from the starting line instead of how far you are from the finishing line.
-It will make your team feel good about their accomplishments, and a sense of pride will spur them on to deliver better outputs.
+It is a part of a good team management as it will make your development team feel good about their accomplishments, and a sense of pride will spur them on to deliver better outputs.

 10. Learn to Have Fun with It!